 Salmon, trout and various other fish

-Reptiles, insects and amphibians like newt, salamander and frog
+Reptiles, insects and amphibians such as newt, salamander and frog

-Tree species like Douglas-fir, pacific silver fir, noble fir, western hemlock and western red cedar
+Tree species such as Douglas-fir, Pacific silver fir, noble fir, western hemlock and western red cedar

 Fern, salal, huckleberry and hundreds of other plants